maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_wings/README.md

 - Directory in which the config file is stored
 - Default: `/etc/pterodactyl`

+##### `pterodactyl_wings_docker_install`
+- Whether to handle the docker installation.
+- Set to `false` if you already have a docker install running and don't want this role to touch anything
+- Default: `true`

+##### `pterodactyl_wings_docker_source`
+- Method used to install docker
+- If set to `distro`, the Docker version provided by the distribution will be installed
+- If set to `stable`, the most recent stable version form the official Docker repositories will be installed
+- If this value is changed later, the role will automatically switch the installed Docker version.
+Note that this may cause downtime
+- Default: `distro`

 ### Wings Configuration

 Prefix for all variables: `pterodactyl_wings_`